ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 program ESP8266 with ino bin and littlefs bin

-connect your computer / phone / tablet wifi to ESP Access Point direct connect
+connect your computer / phone / tablet WiFi to "ESP-WIFI-MANAGER-(?????)"
+Access Point direct connect

-browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter
+Browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter

 hope the rest goes automaticly
 - (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)